Interior rendering in Enscape and SketchUp

 How to create a panorama

 To render a 360-degree panorama, simply move to the desired location and press the button below.
-You can choose to generate a mono or a stereo panorama.
+A mono panorama will be created by default, but if you need a stereo panorama that you can use with Google Cardboard, click on the dropdown arrow to see that option.

 Additional support and information: